colindaven/blacklister/README.md

 # blacklister
  * Blacklist and mask regions in a metagenome using a user-supplied fasta file.
- * Eg Mask Illumina adapters in bad bacterial genomes.
+ * Eg Mask Illumina adapters in bad bacterial genomes (Achromobacter is fun!).